sameh00alsharawy/CILv2-weather-testing/README.md

 ## Introduction and Objectives
 This analysis aims to evaluate the performance of the CILv2, [here](https://arxiv.org/pdf/2302.03198), an End-to-End Autonomous Driving Visual-Action model, to identify scenarios where a specific weather condition can lead to hazard.

-Because this testing is scenario-based and exploratory, it is inherently open-ended with no explicit operational design domain (ODD) requirements or strict pass/fail criteria provided by the original developers.
-I utilize traffic conflict techniques to evaluate the model's safety through surrogate safety measures, specifically focusing on path adherence and control stability under visual degradation.
+Because this testing is scenario-based and exploratory, it is inherently open-ended with no explicit operational design domain (ODD) or requirements  provided by the original developers.
+Rather than relying purely on detected collisions to define failure rates, I utilize traffic conflict techniques to evaluate the model's safety through surrogate safety measures, specifically focusing on path adherence and control stability under visual degradation.

 For this analysis to be valid, we rely on several foundational assumptions:
 * **The Accident-Conflict Axiom:** Traffic conflicts (such as severe lane deviations or extreme jerk) originate from the same underlying failure mechanisms as actual traffic accidents.